Ecommerce Mergers and Acquisitions: Consulting and Due Diligence

 Orders refer to the purchases that your customers make, also known as transactions.
 Analysis on this facet can include tracking the number of transactions during the day, conversion rates from marketing campaigns on websites and advertisements, or average order value.
 The number of items in the order can reflect consumer behavior towards pricing and discounts.

 With your products or services, different metrics can reveal your company’s health.
 The number of products sold within a year and SKUS and revenue analysis can identify patterns.
-Knowing which products sell more than others can help narrow down an online display.
+Knowing which products sell more than others can help narrow down an online shop display.

 Clients deliver cash and cash flow to your organization.
 Investors provide some of the cash flow, but a business needs customers making purchases to remain profitable.
 Relevant KPIs include traffic sources to your business website, demographics of your target audience, and the potential for customer relationship management, or CRM.